-Children have whole group and small group times which increase in number as children progress through the EYFS, with times for daily phonics sessions, and for teaching aspects of Mathematics and Literacy.
+Children have whole group and small group times which increase in number as children progress through the EYFS, with times for daily phonics sessions and for teaching aspects of Mathematics and Literacy.

 Outdoor Activity Time plays a very important role at CBPPS, as the children's learning is continued, developed and extended in a different environment.
 The children are exposed to a variety of different activities that draw on the seven areas of learning in the early years and reflect on work covered in the curriculum.
-In Nursery the children have free flow access to an outside area.
 In Reception the children have the opportunity to have outdoor activity time up to four afternoons per week.
 The activities continually change and extend the children as necessary based on the staff's observations and judgements made in the children's foundation stage profiles.